knownorigin/docs.knownorigin.io/docs/guide/artist-referrals.md

 # Artist Referrals

+    🚨 ARTISTS REFERRALS ARE NOT IN PLAY AT THE MOMENT 🚨

+    👉 WE WILL UPDATE EVERYONE ONCE THEY ARE REINSTATED 👈

 ## What are referrals?

 These are a way of verified artists to refer other creatives in their network and vouch for them as part of the application process